dataplat/dbatools-templates/README.md

 Please check out the [Join Us page on dbatools.io](https://dbatools.io/join-us/).
 The [Guidelines](https://dbatools.io/join-us/guidelines/) are **super important**, especially the part that's titled "This is important" because it talks about how to easily add your template to your dbatools development environment.

-You may also be interested in our [Trello board](https://dbatools.io/trello/).

 We're also on Slack
 --------------
 A number of us are on the <a href="https://sqlcommunity.slack.com">SQL Server Community Slack</a> in the #dbatools channel.
 Need an invite?
 Check out the <a href="https://dbatools.io/slack/">self-invite page</a>.